alatarum/frugen/README.md

 _NOT supported:_

-  * Miltirecord area record types/subtypes other than listed above
+  * Miltirecord area record types/subtypes other than listed above.
+    NOTE: The unsupported MR record types/subtypes can not be decoded or encoded, but they are still found as raw records and can be used to build a FRU file if both input and output formats are binary rather than json.

 ## frugen